-We all know the feeling, getting in the shower before work, you’re in a hurry, you turn on the water and wait, and keep waiting, and the hot water doesn’t show up to the party.
+We all know the feeling, getting in the shower before work.
+You’re in a hurry, you turn on the water and wait, and keep waiting, and the hot water doesn’t show up to the party.

-But lighting the pilot light can be kind of intimidating and scary.
+Lighting the pilot light can be kind of intimidating and scary.
 We all have a healthy fear of the water heater blowing up.
 It’s a good thing.
 I mean… the fear of it blowing up is a good thing.
 It actually blowing up is not a good thing.
 Moving on.

 Lighting the pilot light is actually something you can do on your own if you’re comfortable with it.
 Here are the steps outlined on how to light it and if you want, you can even print out this one page of instructions to take with you to the water heater.